tinal28/A-wavelet-optimization-approach-for-ECG-signal-classification/README.md

 ## Requirements

 Make sure you have Python installed along with the necessary libraries.
-You can install the required libraries using:

 ## Functionality
 Data Loading: Load ECG signal data from the MIT-BIH database.